 In November 2013, Brian McCann signed a 5-year, $85 million contract with the New York Yankees.
 Fans of the Bronx Bombers salivated at the prospect of the left-handed slugger taking aim at the short porch in right field in Yankee Stadium.

-Those dimensions in right (314 feet down the line and 385 feet in the alley) clearly helped McCann but not to the degree that the Yankees had hoped.
-Now in his early 30’s (which is when many catchers start wearing down), McCann’s hitting skills were clearly not what they had been in Atlanta.
-In three seasons in New York, McCann did hit 69 home runs (46 of them at Yankee Stadium) but hit them with a mediocre .235 batting average and below average 99 OPS+.
+In three seasons in New York, McCann did hit 69 home runs (46 of them at Yankee Stadium) but hit them with a mediocre .235 batting average and below-average 99 OPS+.
 In his best year in the Bronx (2015), he hit just .232 but with 26 HR and 94 RBI, which was good enough for a 6th Silver Slugger Award.

 Finally a World Champion (2017 with the Astros)

-The Astros followed up on their acquisition of Brian McCann by signing his former Yankees’ teammate Carlos Beltran to a one-year contract a couple of weeks later.
-The ‘Stros were a team filled with talented young players; management felt that more veteran leadership was needed and they could not have found a better pair than in McCann and the 39-year Beltran.
+The Astros followed up on their acquisition of Brian McCann by signing his former Yankees teammate Carlos Beltran to a one-year contract a couple of weeks later.
+The ‘Stros were a team filled with talented young players; management felt that more veteran leadership was needed, and they could not have found a better pair than in McCann and the 39-year Beltran.
 A final veteran piece was added at the end of August when the team traded for the Detroit Tigers’ ace right-hander Justin Verlander, then 34 years old.

-McCann in 2017 showed that he could still provide some pop from behind the dish, swatting 18 home runs to go with 62 RBI and a 106 OPS+.
-As a team, Houston won 101 games in 2017 and the three veterans all enjoyed the bubbly that accompanies a World Championship for the first time.
+McCann, in 2017, showed that he could still provide some pop from behind the dish, swatting 18 home runs to go with 62 RBI and a 106 OPS+.
+As a team, Houston won 101 games in 2017, and the three veterans all enjoyed the bubbly that accompanies a World Championship for the first time.
 McCann’s importance as an experienced backstop was recognized by the fact that he started 17 of the team’s 18 postseason games (after a regular season in which he started just 94 games behind the plate).

 Brian McCann’s Final Seasons (2018-19)

 McCann followed up the 2017 World Series win with an injury-plagued campaign in 2018.
-Playing in only 63 games (with 216 plate appearances), the 34-year old veteran set career lows with a .212 BA and 86 OPS+.
+Playing in only 63 games (with 216 plate appearances), the 34-year-old veteran set career lows with a .212 BA and 86 OPS+.
 In that limited playing time, he hit just 7 HR with 23 RBI.
 In the postseason, which ended in a 5-game NLCS loss to the Boston Red Sox, McCann started just 2 out of 8 games and went 0 for 8.

-In what would ultimately be his final MLB campaign, McCann returned to Atlanta for his age 35 season.
+In what would ultimately be his final MLB campaign, McCann returned to Atlanta for his age-35 season.
 He started 79 games, platooning with Tyler Flowers, hitting .249 (86 OPS+) with 12 taters and 45 ribbies.

 The Shift